BueniaDev/libmbGB/README.md

 # Copyright

-(C) 2021 Buenia.
+(C) 2021 BueniaDev.
 This project is not affiliated in any way with Nintendo.
 Game Boy and Game Boy Color are registered trademarks of Nintendo Co., Ltd.

 For information regarding libmbGB's stance on copyright infringement, as well as proof of libmbGB's legality, see the LEGAL.md file in this repository.